MellowPlayer/MellowPlayer/README.md

 - ``-DBUILD_TESTS``: Set this option to ON to build tests.
 Default is OFF.
 - ``-DDEFAULT_THEME``: Set this option to specify the default theme.
 Default is Adaptive.
 - ``-DUSE_LD_GOLD``: Set this option to ON to use GNU Gold Linker.
 Default is ON.
+- ``-DENABLE_QUICK_COMPILER``: Set this option to OFF to avoid using the Qt Quick Compiler.
+Default is ON.
+- ``-DENABLE_QML_LINT``: Set this option to ON to use qmllint on all QML files.
+Default is OFF.

 # Contributing